 Would you like to try one of my Penguin Fraction lessons with your students?
 This Equivalent Fractions Sorting activity is a free sample lesson from Penguin Fractions: Exploring the Basics, and it comes with the penguin fraction activity cards and sorting mat you see here.

 I love creating freebies for teachers, and this is just one of the many free resources I send to my email subscribers.
 If you'd like a copy, just click here to get Equivalent Fractions Sorting and to sign up for my newsletter all in one step!

 If you already receive my newsletter, this freebie is located on the private, members-only page called Laura's Best Freebies along with more than 75 other free resources.
 If you can't find it, sign up here and I'll send this freebie right over!

 Penguin Fraction Resources

-So far I've completed four separate products and two combos in my Penguin Fractions series, and I've got more planned.
+So far I've completed about a half dozen separate products and several bundles in my Penguin Fractions series, and I've got more planned.
 All of the products are aligned with Common Core State Standards for 3rd and/or 4th grade, but they can also be used for review with older kids.